0xevm1/0xEVM1/README.md

 ### Open Source projects

-I typically do not contribute to open source DeFi protocols, although since thats what [b]you[/b] want to see, periodically I upload or can make public some examples of my work and competence.
+I typically do not contribute to open source DeFi protocols, although since thats what _**you**_ want to see, periodically I upload or can make public some examples of my work and competence.

 - [SAVE GAS!
 Solidity and Typescript "Data packing" and "bitpacking" example](https://github.com/0xevm1/chad-dao-solidity-bit-packing) to save everyone gas.